Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 MAPE members performing official business of MAPE shall be granted lodging if the following criteria is met:

-- Member is or will be in travel/work status prior to 6 am or after 7 pm.
+- Member is or will be in travel or work status prior to 6 am or after 7 pm.

 - Lodging request is made through MAPE Central.